mananyev/portfolio-performance-tracking/README.md

     1. For example, `4imprint Group plc`, traded as `FOUR` at LSE [has ticker symbol `FOUR.L` on the Yahoo!
 Finace website](https://finance.yahoo.com/quote/FOUR.L/), while ticker symbol `FOUR` on the same web-portal [corresponds](https://finance.yahoo.com/quote/FOUR/) to `Shift4 Payments, Inc`..
     2. In this project I employ search and matching by ticker symbol and company name to extract the right data from the API.

+3. Batch processing has to be implemented differently, depending on whether the backfill or a regular update is needed:

-3. The data on stock prices for the constituents of the seven selected indices exceeds 2 million rows (for the total of 1533 ticker symbols), and cannot be retreived at once with ease.
+    1. The data on stock prices for the constituents of the seven selected indices exceeds 7 million rows (full history of prices for the total of 1063 ticker symbols).
+    2. Some stocks originate from the 60s: that's more than 20 thousand daily batches.
+Even restricting the data to start from 2010 would result in approximately 5 thousand daily batches.

+        1. In order to be able to use this data to train ML models, I prefer having full history of prices.
-    1. In order to get historical prices and volumes of those stocks, I use batch processing, leveraging Kestra loops and subflows.
+        2. In order to get historical prices and volumes of those stocks, I use region-level batches, leveraging Kestra loops and subflows, as well as KV Store and internal storage.

-4.
+        3. Regular updates are done with daily batches.

 ## Limitations